 This is the massive looking peak on the NE side of Panamint Valley.
 It's huge stripes are impressive and hint at an interesting Geologic past.
-According to Andy Zdons book the summit is capped with 3 to 5 million yr old basalt lava flow.

 All the routes are interesting and make for a challenging day.
 The summit itself is somewhat anticlimatic being rather flat at the top - after all, it is a butte.
 But the views all around you more than make up for that.